chloe-teijeiro/chloe-teijeiro.github.io/essays/cooking-with-code.md

   <img width="400px" src="../img/cooking-with-code/c-layer.png">
 </div>

 While I understand that MVC is a formal design pattern, to me it feels like the natural way my mind organizes responsibilities.
-Each part has its place, just like ingredients and steps in a recipe
+Each part has its place, just like ingredients and steps in a recipe.

 ## Get Cooking